BenWeekes/agora-netex/README.md

 client         The AgoraRTC client object returned from createClient method.
 rtm_appid      The RTM AppId to connect into an RTM channel.
-rtm_token      The RTM token to connect into an RTM channel (if tokens are enabled for this appid)
+rtm_token      The RTM token to connect into an RTM channel (if tokens are enabled for this appid otherwise pass null)
 br_min         The lowest bitrate a client will encode at.
 Below this subscribers could move to a low stream alternative.
 br_max         The highest bitrate a client will encode at.
 Below this subscribers could move to a low stream alternative.
 </pre>